ustc-flicar/ustc-robot.github.io/pages/pages-root-folder/index.md

 homepage: true
 ---

-# Welcome to the USTC FlyingCar Dataset!
+# Welcome to USTC FlyingCar Dataset!
 ##### We take advantage of our autonomous acquisition system "Giraffe" to develop novel challenging real-world computer vision benchmarks.
 Our tasks of interest are: stereo, optical flow, visual odometry, 3D object detection, 3D tracking and SLAM.
 For this purpose, we equipped a multisensors platform with two high-resolution color and grayscale video cameras.

 ## Are We Ready for Aerial Work Robots?